 - In the days or weeks before your scheduled appointment, write a list of questions and add to this list as new questions come to mind.
 Keep a diary of any ‘events’ or seizures that may have occurred and take this to your appointment.

-- Prepare and practice giving a succinct chronological medical history, starting with why you are in the office, what happened and when it happened.
-Then outline any signs and symptoms you may have been experiencing that you think are related to this event and how long they have been happening.
+- Prepare and practice giving a succinct medical history in the order it happened, starting with why you are in the office, what happened and when it happened.
+Then outline any signs and symptoms you may have been experiencing that you think are related and how long they have been happening.
 List any other health conditions you have plus all medications or treatments you are using.

 - The doctor will probe for more information if needed so avoid going off on a tangent with too much detail unless asked for it.